BGDragos/milestone-project-1/README.md

 - Depende the screen used to see the page, client can have a look inside of the car through small picture provided.
 - Why our job is so serios and what clients cand expect when they book through the website.

+- For checking each option I used "ul" list and using check box snipped from [FontAwesome](https://fontawesome.com/icons)

 ![Picture-Inside](https://github.com/BGDragos/milestone-project-1/blob/main/assets/images/aboutT.png?raw=true)

 ### ABOUT US page was teste in LightHouse